ryo-gk/color-scheme-handler/README.md

 You can call `switchCurrentColorScheme()` when you want to change color scheme dark -> light or light -> dark.<br>

 ```
-import { switchCurrentColorScheme } from 'color-handler-scheme'
+import { switchCurrentColorScheme } from 'color-scheme-handler'

 document.getElementById('change-color-scheme').addEventListener('click', switchCurrentColorScheme)
 ```